-Enjoy southern hospitality at its best!
-Spend two nights at the Monmouth Plantation in Natchez, Mississippi, an elegant Antebellum home decorated for the holidays.
+The southern hospitality encountered on this tour is found nowhere else.
+This is one of those special tours with outstanding experiences!
+We spend two nights at the Monmouth Plantation, in Natchez, Mississippi, an elegant Antebellum Home decorated for the holidays.

 Day 1: Christmas in the South is on our minds as we board the coach.
 The first night is in Marshall, TX.
 Tonight we start our Christmas tour enjoying their famous lights.
 The downtown area is wonderfully decorated with millions of lights and the grand feature is the courthouse.

 Day 3: Heading east across the state we arrive at Frogmore Plantation for a tour of an old cotton plantation.
 Listen to the slave customs, secret music, and their surprising relationships with the master, mistress, and overseer.
-Walkthrough furnished slave quarters, see a rare steam gin and other plantation dependencies.
+Walk through slave quarters, see a rare steam gin and other plantation dependencies.
 Enjoy Christmas in the Quarters at the plantation church with vocalists singing gospel music blended with traditional Christmas hymns.
-Then we cross the mighty Mississippi River and enter Natchez, MS. Lunch is included at The Castle Restaurant located in Dunleith Plantation’s original carriage house and stables, built in the 1790s.
+Then we cross the mighty Mississippi River and enter Natchez, MS. Lunch is at the Stanton Hall, an old antebellum mansion’s, Carriage House.
 After lunch, we tour this old settlement with a local step-on guide.
 What an unusual treat is in store for us as we check into the Monmouth Plantation for two nights.
-This carefully restored antebellum plantation is a glorious return to the antebellum south.
+This carefully restored antebellum historic inn and garden is a glorious return to the antebellum south.
 It sits on 26 beautifully landscaped acres and is lavishly decorated for the holidays.
-After settling in, enjoy a four-course candlelight dinner at the plantation.
-It is one of those extraordinary, unmatched festive experiences.
+Dinner is served at this historic inn.
 (B, L, D)

 Day 5: This morning we make our way north to Vicksburg.
 Our first stop is at the Vicksburg Military Park visitor center to watch a short film.
 Following the film, we tour the park with a licensed guide.
 They have excellent knowledge of the campaign, siege, and defense of Vicksburg and the confederate surrender in 1863.
 This evening takes us to Christmas in Roseland.
 The American Rose Center is transformed into a whimsical winter wonderland featuring thousands of twinkling lights, dozens of lighted displays, and giant Christmas Cards to the community.
 We overnight east of Dallas.
 (B, D)

-Day 6: Today it is time to get home to prepare our festivities with family and friends.
-We have gathered some unique ideas to make our celebrations special!
+Day 6: Today it is time to get home to prepare our own festivities with family and friends.
+We have gathered some unique ideas to make our own celebrations special!
 (B)